-Above is a copy of the Bloomington Police Report documenting this incident for which Misook was arrested, charged by the State, was found Guilty, and for whom Bart was requested to attend her sentencing hearing, for which prison time was anticipated, the DAY AFTER CHRISTINA WAS MURDERED.
+Click MISOOK BARTON MCNEIL DOMESTIC BATTERY CASE DOCUMENT to see the court file of this case with the police report describing the incident.
+Misook became argumentative with responding officers and admitted to having assaulted Bart and his 2-year old daughter Christina and therefore was arrested, charged by the State, found Guilty, and for whom Bart was requested to attend her sentencing hearing, for which prison time was anticipated, the DAY AFTER CHRISTINA WAS MURDERED.
 She was also required by the State to attend Domestic Violence/Anger Managment counseling attending classes in the AVERT program.
-This prior assault committed upon Bart and his daughter Christina the year before her death, was prevented through the State's Motion of Limine to be presented to either a jury or judge in this case as unadmissable evidence.
-The mere mention of Misook's name was similarly barred along with a host of other Misook related evidence.
-Conveniently, with Christina's death, Misook's Sentencing Hearing was postponed.
+This prior assault committed upon Bart and his daughter Christina the year before her death, was prevented through the State’s Motion of Limine to be presented to either a jury or judge in this case as unadmissable evidence.
+The mere mention of Misook’s name was similarly barred along with a host of other Misook related evidence.
+Conveniently, with Christina’s death, Misook’s Sentencing Hearing was postponed.
 She later was given probation and was ordered to perform community service work at the local Salvation Army.

 Because of prior violent domestic events like this one Barton had twice briefly moved out on Misook.
 Upon Misook’s pleading and promises to change her violent and obsessive ways, Barton would soon return to Misook, far under-realizing the danger Misook posed to him and his daughter.

-Rather than pleading guilty to this minor domestic violence charge, Misook opted for a bench trial in which Barton would have to testify for prosecutor, Assistant State’s Attorney, Stephanie Wang, who had also sent to Barton, Order of Protection forms for him to get a restraining order against Misook.
-Foolishly he instead remained Misook’s live-in boyfriend in the months to follow.
-Misook was convicted of this domestic violence offense in February 1998, and after several postponements, was scheduled to be sentenced on June 17th.
-Prosecutor Wang also encouraged Barton to attend the sentencing hearing to give victim impact testimony but for the time being, Barton did not want to add fuel to Misook’s increasing self inflicted misfortune.
-In addition to the domestic violence psychiatric counseling above, on the advice of McLean County prosecutors and at Bart’s insistence, Misook began attending further domestic violence counseling at the AVERT program run by the State’s Attorney’s Office.
+Rather than pleading guilty to this minor domestic violence charge, Misook opted for a bench trial in which Barton would have to testify for prosecutor, Assistant State’s Attorney, Stephanie Wong, who had also sent to Barton, Order of Protection forms for him to get a restraining order against Misook.
+One year later Stephanie Wong would be teaming with then First Assistant State’s Attorney Teena Griffin in the Prosecution of Barton McNeil with Misook the Alternative Lead Suspect.
+Foolishly Barton instead remained Misook’s live-in boyfriend in the months to follow.
+Misook was convicted of this domestic violence offense in February 1998, and after several postponements, was scheduled to be sentenced on June 17th, precisely and ironically the same day Barton was arrested for the murder of his daughter.
+Co-Prosecutor Wong also encouraged Barton to attend the sentencing hearing to give victim impact testimony but for the time being, Barton did not want to add fuel to Misook’s increasing self inflicted misfortune.
+In addition to the domestic violence psychiatric counseling above, on the advice of McLean County prosecutors and at Bart’s insistence, Misook began attending further domestic violence counseling at the A.V.E.R.T. program run by the State’s Attorney’s Office.
 This too was to no avail as later events, including one involving her own daughter Michelle, unfolded.

 Instead Misook became increasingly obsessive and demanding while her violent tendencies became more frequent.
 Finally, Barton moved out for the last time, and into a small apartment of his own.
 Misook’s need to maintain her hold over Barton only increased as she tried to maintain this relationship at all costs.
 Under Misook’s threats of suicide, Barton continued to see Misook on and off.
 By this time Misook was frequently missing work, so enraged was she at Barton and her rapidly deteriorating relationship.
 Filling this void was the increased presence of recently divorced ex-husband Andy.
 Similarly, when Misook could not compel Barton into spending the nights with her, one or the other or sometimes both of Misook’s step (half) sisters , Yuman and Susi, routinely spent the night at Misook’s home, while cheerleading Misook and fueling her passions in Misook’s struggles with Barton, and with her obsessive need to do battle with her arch nemesis, Tita, who Misook viewed as Misook’s Christina-wielding tormentor.
 Though with good reason, Tita loathed Misook also, but Barton had kept Tita in the dark about the violent dysfunction of his relations with Misook, out of Barton’s selfish fear that Tita might end his custody of Christina were Tita to fear for Christina’s safety in Misook’s presence… a fear that Barton felt was unwarranted since he believed he could “handle” Misook himself.
 On this count too, Barton today carries a heavy burden .
 Tita was largely unaware of Misook’s vengeance fueled hatred of her and insane jealousy of Tita and Christina alike.